Drinking water fluoridation

 Is water fluoridation safe?

 Systematic reviews have examined the safety of water fluoridation.
 The most recent Canadian reviews were conducted by Health Canada in 2007 and 2010.
 These reviews concluded that there is no health risk from the fluoridation of community drinking water at current levels and that fluoridation continues to be an effective public health strategy to prevent dental disease.
 Fluoride levels in drinking water are regulated in Ontario under the Safe Drinking Water Act.
-The Health Unit works closely with the City of Greater Sudbury to monitor fluoride levels in municipal drinking water and ensure compliance with the Act.
+Public Health works closely with the City of Greater Sudbury to monitor fluoride levels in municipal drinking water and ensure compliance with the Act.

 Who supports water fluoridation?